christianevans214/Breezeblocks/README.md

 - **Can I make an *Android App* with Breezeblocks?**
     - Currently Android is not supported by ReactNative and thus is not supported by Breezeblocks
-- **So after I make my app Breezeblocks, how do I get it on my phone?**
+- **So after I make my app with Breezeblocks, how do I get it on my phone?**
     - Great question!
 Once your application is downloaded to your Github, you will find a list of instructions for deploying your app in the README.
 - **If I don't have a Github account, can I still use Breezeblocks?**
     - Sure can.
-If you don't login to Breezeblocks with your Github account, you will be prompted to download a zipped file of your ReactNative directory.
-Once you unzip that folder, you will find a README file which you can follow.
+If you don't login to Breezeblocks with your Github account, upon exporting you will be prompted to download a zipped file of your ReactNative directory.
+Once you unzip the ReactNative directory, you will find a README file for installation instructions.
 ---